pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 > **Notes:**
 >
-> Starting from v8.0.0, PD supports the [microservice mode](pd-microservices.md).
+> Starting from v8.0.0, PD supports the [microservice mode](https://docs.pingcap.com/tidb/dev/pd-microservices).

 You can configure PD microservice using the `spec.pd.mode` and `spec.pdms` parameters of the TidbCluster CR.
-Currently, PD supports two microservices: the TSO microservice and the scheduling microservice (configured as `tso` and `scheduling`).
+Currently, PD supports two microservices: the `tso` microservice and the `scheduling` microservice (configured as `tso` and `scheduling`).
 The configuration example is as follows:

 ```yaml
 spec: